developing-human/planting-life-data/README.md

 - Extract: Raw data (HTML, JSON, etc) is extracted from datasources like [USDA](https://plants.usda.gov/), [Wildflower](https://www.wildflower.org/plants/), and [ChatGPT](https://chat.openai.com).
 - Transform: The fetched data is parsed and transformed into the fields that will appear in the output.
-- Load: The data is loaded into the generated CSV.
+- Load: The data is loaded into the generated CSV or SQL files.

-TODO: Write more about datasources / tasks / tables

 ## Setup